G3tzi/DigitalLogicDesign/README.md

 ## 📘 Project Overview

 The goal of the project was to design and implement a digital system on an **FPGA** to solve a specific problem provided as part of a university assignment.
-The problem description and the detailed design process are documented in the report included in this repository.
+The problem description can be founde in the **brief.pdf** and the detailed design process is documented in the **report.pdf** included in this repository.

 ## 📁 Repository Structure